threatcode/threat-vm/README.md

 To set the name and password for the unprivileged user, use the option `-U`.
 The value is a single string and the `:` is used to separate the username from the password.

-Here we will build a Kali image, and configure it to mimic the host system: same locale and same timezone and same username (with the password of `password`):
+Here we will build a Threat image, and configure it to mimic the host system: same locale and same timezone and same username (with the password of `password`):

 ```console
 ./build.sh -L same -Z same -U $USER:password